Mysharsh/Mysharsh/Readme.md

 - 🔭 I’m currently working on Android Project.
 - 🌱 I’m currently learning Android Development and UI/UX.
-- 💬 Ask me about any Tech stack, i am happy to help;
+- 💬 Ask me about any Tech stack, I am happy to help;
 - 📫 How to reach me: [Email](mailto:harshtyagi0012@gmail.com)

 ### 🔨 Languages and Tools: